 The relationship between pneumococcus and humans is complex.
 Most children are colonized by pneumococcus within the first months of life.
-The serotype distribution of the initial colonization is influenced by the distribution of serotypes within the family.
-Over the course of the child’s lifetime, they will be colonized by many different serotypes.
-The child’s immune system will learn to recognize the currently colonizing serotypes and will either clear the colonization or maintain a equilibrium in which the serotype is kept within a certain limit of reproduction.
-Consequently, the contribution of pneumococcus to the human upper respiratory flora is in a state of constant flux.
+The serotype distribution of the initial colonization in a child is influenced by the distribution of serotypes within his or her family.
+Over the course of their lifetime, a child will be colonized by many different serotypes and their immune system will learn to recognize the serotypes as they do so.
+Their immune system will either clear the colonization or maintain a equilibrium in which the serotype is kept within a certain limit of reproduction.
+In this manner, the contribution of pneumococcus to the human upper respiratory flora is in a state of constant flux.
 New serotypes enter while old exit, and the relative density of serotypes changes.
-In some cases the equilibrium between pneumococcus and the host is destabilized resulting in rapid growth of pneumococcus which results in clinical manifestations.
-It is thought that this is most likely to occur immidietly following the acquisition of new serotype into the nasopharyngeal flora.
-This most commonly occurs in the upper respiratory tract where pneumococcus is generally located and results in the common clinical manifestations of pneumococcal infections, i.e. AOM, acute sinusitis and conjunctivitis.
-The pathogenesis of pneumococcal pneumonia is thought to occur through micro-aspiration of upper respiratory secretions with subsequent rapid proliferation of pneumococcus in the lower respiratory tract.
-Invasive disease occurs when pneumococcus penetrates the host immunological defenses and proliferates in normally sterile tissue.
-This can be secondary to infections of the upper or lower respiratory tract, or can occur as a primary event.
+In some cases, the equilibrium between pneumococcus and the host is destabilized, triggering a rapid growth of pneumococcus and resulting in clinical manifestations.
+It is thought that this is most likely to occur immediately following the acquisition of new serotype into the nasopharyngeal flora.
+As this occurs most commonly in the upper respiratory tract where pneumococcus is generally located, it results in common clinical manifestations of pneumococcal infections, i.e. AOM, acute sinusitis and conjunctivitis.
+The pathogenesis of pneumococcal pneumonia is thought to occur through micro-aspiration of upper respiratory secretions, provoking a subsequent rapid proliferation of pneumococcus in the lower respiratory tract.
+Invasive disease occurs when pneumococcus penetrates the host's immunological defenses and proliferates in normally sterile tissue.
+This can occur as a primary event or be secondary to infections of the upper or lower respiratory tract. or can.
 Generally, IPD is considered to encompass meningitis, bacteraemia and septic arthritis.
 While some may argue that the middle ear is normally sterile, AOM is not considered invasive disease.

 It has been known from the first pneumococcal vaccine trials that vaccination has different efficacy against the different manifestations of pneumococcal disease.
-The largest effects are consistently seen in the prevention of IPD and pneumococcal lobar pneumonia.
-The effects on carriage and AOM are often lesser in magnitude.
-This may be a true biological gradient or a consequence of the accuracy with which disease is measured.
-The more serious the illness is the more testing is performed resulting in a more accurate diagnosis.
-Much of the AOM attributed to pneumococcus may be caused by other pathogens, while by definition IPD is always caused by pneumococcus.
+The greatest effect is consistently seen in the prevention of IPD and pneumococcal lobar pneumonia.
+The effect on carriage and AOM are often lesser in magnitude.
+This may be either a true biological gradient or a consequence of the accuracy by which a disease is measured.
+The more serious the illness, the more testing is performed.
+The result is a more accurate diagnosis.
+Much of the AOM attributed to pneumococcus may be caused by other pathogens, while IPD is, by definition, always caused by pneumococcus.
 Furthermore, it wasn’t until the advent of pneumococcal conjugate vaccines that vaccines started to become efficacious in children and it is precisely in children that AOM occurs.
 The largest trials of modern pneumococcal vaccines have fit the above narrative.
 The 23-valent pneumococcal polysaccharide vaccine was trialed in 12,000 adults and showed an efficacy of 75% in preventing IPD and a 50% efficacy against radiologically confirmed pneumonia.
 The heptavalent pneumococcal conjugate vaccine was trialed in children and produced a 97% efficacy in preventing IPD.

-Carriage
+Carriage DIdn't read over

 ~ 3-4 pages - Define carriage; age-specific prevalence, serotype distribution - Explain that most are born carriage free - Evidence for co-carriage of different serotypes - Age at which most children acquire carriage - Risk factor: daycare, siblings, smoking etc. - Children are the main vectors of pneumococcus - Rate of clearance dependent on age - With increasing age -> increasing immunity, decreasing prevalence - Senescence and carriage in the elderly - Evidence for carriage being the predecessor infections - Evidence of asymptomatic carriage -> main spread of disease - Variable propensity of serotypes to cause disease, attack-rates - Review the Icelandic literature and changing epidemiology - Carriage prevalence - Serotype distribution - Risk factors